UNICEF NOVA

 REFLECTION

-Looking ahead, our collaboration with UNICEF Innovation Node emphasized that child mobility is not just a family concern but a global opportunity to advance equity and access.
-The current system uses voice control for intuitive interaction, and future exploration can expand to hand gesture interaction to create even more natural and engaging experiences.
-As AR, language models, and hardware continue to advance, we see the opportunity to shape this into an educational mobility service that builds resilience, confidence, and independence for children worldwide.
+Working with UNICEF Innovation Node highlighted that child mobility is a global equity issue, not only a family one.
+Our current system uses voice control for intuitive interaction, and future directions may explore hand gestures for more natural engagement.
+As AR, AI, and hardware evolve, this concept could grow into an educational mobility service that builds confidence and independence in children worldwide.

 — Meg McLaughlin, Innovation Specialist, UNICEF Innovation Node